Medicare Part B (Medical Insurance) covers medically necessary durable medical equipment (DME) if your doctor prescribes it for use in your home.

 - Hospital beds

-- Infusion pumps and supplies (when necessary to administer certain drugs)
+- Infusion pumps & supplies

 - Patient lifts